September 2 is National “Grits for Breakfast” Day

 Here are today’s five thing to know about Grits:

-- Grits (also sometimes called sofkee or sofkey from the Muskogee word) are a food of Native American origin common in the Southern United States and mainly eaten at breakfast.
+- Grits (also sometimes called sofkee or sofkey from the Muskogee word) are a food of Native American origin common in the Southern United States and usually eaten at breakfast.

-- They consist of coarsely ground corn, or sometimes alkali-treated corn (hominy).
+- They consist of coarsely ground corn, or sometimes alkali-treated corn.

 - Grits are similar to other thick maize-based porridges from around the world, such as polenta, or the thinner farina.